jedidiah13/Textile/README.md

 - django-imagekit
 	- provides the images resizing and cropping for dynamically adding companion app items and store items.
 	- http://django-imagekit.readthedocs.org/en/latest/index.html
-- haystack
-	- special installation: `pip install -e git+https://github.com/toastdriven/django-haystack.git@master#egg=django-haystack`
-	- Find a needle in a haystack.
-Provides search for Elasticsearch
-- pyelasticsearch
-	- install the plugin, but there are other steps involved.
-See the next section.
 - django-crispy-forms
 	- Used for the forms for login / account info.
 	- http://django-crispy-forms.readthedocs.org/en/latest/genindex.html